The Sims 3 expansion packs: Gameplay

-There are four holidays in Seasons, such as Love Day, Leisure Day, Spooky Day, and Snowflake Day.
+There are four holidays in Seasons, Love Day, Leisure Day, Spooky Day, and Snowflake Day.
 All holidays take place on the last Thursday of every season.
 If there is no Thursday, it will take place on the last day of the season.

-Lots will transform with different objects and decorations throughout the year according to current seasons, holidays, and festivals.
-There is a festival held in each season.
+There is also festival held in each season.
 Festival lots usually replace the main park of the world.
 Players have full control over the appearance of the festival lots, and can build their own lots that change throughout the year.

 A pre-order exclusive limited edition of Seasons includes the Ice Lounge community lot, with ice-themed items like a bar, bar stool, pub table, and other build items.